-As well as achieving the Silver Mark Achievement the school also enjoyed other successes.
+As well as achieving the School Games Gold Mark the school also enjoyed other successes.
 Both the school football and netball teams did well in the local league.
 Meanwhile the range of sports we are now involved in has increased.
 The following were all reported in our newsletters:

 Girls’ Football Tournament

-Nine children attended the Multi Sports afternoon at The Grange School this week.
-They had a great time trying out a variety of sports and games arranged by the Sports Leaders from The Grange.
+A team of ten children from Year 3 and Year 4 attended the Multi Sports afternoon at The Grange School.
+They had a great time trying out a variety of sports and games including cricket, rounders, dodgeball and handball – all arranged by the sports leaders from The Grange.

 Table Tennis Tournament